Zalewa/adfotg/README.md

 ADF On-The-Go
 =============

+ADF On-The-Go (adfotg) converts your Raspberry Pi Zero into an USB drive with a web interface.
+It organises your ADF images and allows you to bundle one or more of them into virtual USB drives.
+You can swap them freely from any modern web browser.
+This permits to freely upload, download and mount ADFs without ever disconnecting the USB cable from your Gotek.

-ADF On-The-Go (adfotg) is a HTTP service designed for use in a Raspberry Pi Zero which is connected through its USB OTG port to a Gotek Floppy Drive emulator in use in an Amiga computer.
-It allows to feed the Gotek with fully programmable contents using a human-friendly user interface that can be accessed from any web browser.
-It can prepare ADF images from files, split big files into floppy-size chunks or just serve the ADF images directly.
-It allows to store a bundle of ADF files on its own drive and swap them freely.
+ADF On-The-Go (adfotg) is a HTTP service designed for use in a Raspberry Pi Zero.
+The RPi must be connected through its USB OTG port to a Gotek Floppy Drive emulator in use in an Amiga computer.
+Then everything can be controlled from a website user interface.
+ADF On-The-Go can prepare ADF images from files, split big files into floppy-sized chunks or just mount the ADF images directly.
+It allows to store bundles of ADF files on their own virtual USB drives and swap multiple virtual USB drives freely.

+There also is a REST API, if you happen to not like the default UI, but its current status is **unstable**.

 ```
   ----------- Linux ------------  USB  --------- IDE ---------